 - Animals that develop symptoms should be evaluated by a veterinarian as soon as possible.

 - CDC guidance on pets whose owners have mpox can be found here: Pets in the Home | Mpox | Poxvirus | CDC

 In some congregate setting workplaces, employers are subject to the Cal/OSHA Aerosol Transmissible Diseases (ATD) Standard (PDF), and Bloodborne Pathogens (CA State 5193) (PDF), and should consult those regulations for additional applicable requirements.
 Settings not covered by these standards still must protect their employees under other laws and regulations.
 See Cal/OSHA Protecting Workers from Mpox for Employers and Workers Covered by the Aerosol Transmissible Diseases Standard (PDF).

 - Additional workplace safety questions can be directed here:

-- Financial support for workers: Due to the duration of the mpox illness (up to 4 weeks), it may be difficult for workers to comply with isolation due to financial hardship.
+- Financial support for workers: Due to the duration of the mpox illness, it may be difficult for workers to comply with isolation due to financial hardship.
 For more information about paid leave options, please see the California Employment Development Department site and the Leave Benefits | U.S. Department of Labor (dol.gov).